-DNN OAuth Single Sign-On (SSO) using Auth0 as OAuth Provider
+DNN OAuth Single Sign-On (SSO) with Auth0 as OAuth Provider

 DNN OAuth Single Sign-On (SSO)